runyanjake/olomana/README.md

 ### Covid 19 Project

-1. Clone `https://github.com/KevRunAmok/Covid19app` (dockerized by me!) to a folder and follow its instructions to built a image from it.
+1. Clone `https://github.com/KevRunAmok/Covid19app` (dockerized by me!) to a subfolder and follow its instructions to built a image from it.

 2. Create that the `./schema` folder has been created.
 If a sql dump file has been provided, put them in there, and ensure that they are named in such a way that the alphanumeric execution order executes the schema one before the data one.